nczub/ORCA_properties/README.md

 In Python script you need to asign you directory.
 Based on this code will clean your data from ORCA calculation.

+Result for each compound will be saved in GLASS_results directory and final result in file 'FINAL_ORCA_GLASS_results.csv'

 # Requirements
 - pandas
 - numpy